MichaelCelic/NEONWORLDWIDE/README.md

 ## Features

-- **Video Background**: Dynamic video background on all pages featuring cyberpunk cityscapes
+- **Video Background**: Dynamic video background on all pages featuring cyberpunk cityscapes (autoplays on mobile)
+- **Background Music**: Ambient background music that starts muted and automatically unmutes on first user interaction
 - **Responsive Design**: Fully responsive layout that works on all devices
 - **Interactive Forms**: Contact and harvesting program application forms
 - **Neon Aesthetic**: Cyberpunk-inspired design with neon red accents and dark themes